 You may also choose to use a topical insecticide.
 Two popular and effective topical insecticides are:

-If you find that a topical insecticide isn’t right for your dog, you also have the option of giving your dog pills that will fix the issue.
+If you find that a topical insecticide isn’t right for your dog, you also have the option of giving your dog pills or treats that will fix the issue.
 A few popular brands are:

-- Comfortis: An effective oral pill, it begins to kill fleas within 4 hours of dosing and will kill them before they lay eggs for a full month.
+Capstar: An effective oral pill, it begins to kill fleas within 30 minutes of dosing and will kill them before they lay eggs for a full month.

 It’s never pleasant to watch your German Shepherd be consumed with itching himself because of an allergy or due to a parasite like fleas or lice.
 Thankfully, you are in a position to be able to find the root of the problem and do something about it.

 Most GSD itching issues can be effectively managed as long as you are proactive in paying attention to what may be causing the issue.